MoreiraCN/Filtering-Illumina-sequence/README.md

 - HEADCROP: will cut the specified number of bases from the start of the read.
 - MINLEN: will drop the read if it is below a specified length.

-For more details see: http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf
+For more details see http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf.